aitikirala/campusconnector/README.md

-# UMD Campus Services App Development Journey
+# Campus Connector - A Guide and Reflection

 ## Introduction